goldstar/circleci-chef/README.md

 - `project` - The CircleCI project path. (e.g. `goldstar/circleci-chef`)
 - `build_number` - The build number to download the artifact from.
 - `token` - A valid CircleCI API token.
 - `source` - The artifact name.
-Can be any part of the suffic of the artifact path. (e.g. `build/out.tar.gz`)
+Can be any part of the suffix of the artifact path. (e.g. `build/out.tar.gz` will match `home/ubuntu/build/out.tar.gz`)
 - `path` - The local path to save the artifact to.
 Defaults to the resource name.
 - `owner` - Who will own the downloaded artifact.
 Defaults to `root`.
 - `group` - Which group will own the downloaded artifact.
 Defaults to `root`.